Skip to main content

 Whereas, In the absence of complete reporting, local hospital performance cannot be accurately evaluated along the lines of patient safety which, in turn, makes determining shortcomings and improving hospital quality more difficult; and

-Whereas, Adverse events in hospitals result in high financial costs that could be saved through prevention, and the exact amount of which is difficult to estimate in the aggregate without accurate reporting; and
+Whereas, Adverse events in hospitals result in high financial costs, with the exact amount being difficult to estimate in the aggregate without accurate reporting; and

-Whereas, An audit of the NYPORTS data for which its findings are publicly available has not been conducted since the 2009 New York State Comptroller’s report; and
+Whereas, An audit or review of, or a report on NYPORTS data for which findings are publicly available has not been conducted since the 2009 New York State Comptroller’s audit; and

-Whereas, Conducting a regular audit would help to identify underreporting facilities and underreported incident types; now, therefore, be it
+Whereas, Requiring DOH to conduct regular reviews would help identify underreporting facilities and underreported incident types; now, therefore, be it

 LS #20252